ccerhan/LibSVMsharp/README.md

 ##LibSVMsharp

 LibSVMsharp is a simple and easy-to-use C# wrapper for Support Vector Machines.
-It uses the latest LibSVM version 3.20 which released on 15th of November in 2014.
+This library uses LibSVM version 3.20 which released on 15th of November in 2014.

 For more information visit the official [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) webpage.